 In order to judge the representativeness of the SCOUT-O3 measurements it is useful to evaluate the meteorological conditions with respect to interannual and intraseasonal variability.
 Interannual variability over northern Australia and Indonesia is dominated by the El Niño - Southern Oscillation (ENSO).
 The Southern Oscillation Index frequently used as a measure for ENSO indicates that the campaign took place under neutral to weak La Niña conditions (Shaik and Cleland, 2006).
 Intraseasonal variability is affected by various tropical waves and disturbances including the Madden Julian Oscillation (MJO; Madden and Julian, 1971; Wheeler and Hendon, 2004).
 Figure 4 presents a Hovmöller diagram of the evolution of outgoing long-wave radiation (OLR) anomalies (with respect to the 1979-2001 mean seasonal cycle) from October 2005 to March 2006 showing mildly negative values at the longitude of Darwin during SCOUT-O3 consistent with a weak La Niña.
-The diagram further suggests that no major tropical wave disturbance affected the campaign except for a minor westward propagating equatorial wave (black dashed line) reaching Darwin on about 10 November.
-Based on equatorial (5° S-5° N) OLR anomalies, however, Shaik and Cleland (2006) suggest that there was a minor MJO event active in Australian longitudes at the commencement of the
+The diagram further suggests that the campaign was only little affected by tropical wave